Charleston & Savannah Photography Workshop

 Using repetition and depth to guide the eye

 Savannah's oak-lined avenues naturally create rhythm and flow.
-We'll study how repetition, layering, and depth work together, using position and focal length to guide the viewer through the frame without relying on dramatic light.
+At Wormsloe Historic Site, long rows of live oaks and hanging Spanish moss form repeating patterns that guide the viewer through the frame.
+We study how repetition, layering, and depth work together, using position and focal length to lead the eye through the image without relying on dramatic light.

 Photographing in soft, transitional light

-Architectural monument and oak tree at Bonaventure Cemetery in Savannah, Georgia.
+Stone arch monument beneath a large live oak tree in Bonaventure Cemetery near Savannah, Georgia.

 Workshop itinerary and schedule